 RBSemanticAnnotator new start: aTree class: aClass

-In the latest version you can use #annotateInClass: to specify the
+In the latest version you can use #annotateInClass: to specify the class-scope in which the AST should be interpreted, for example:

 (RBParser parseMethod: aString) annotateInClass: aClass